pjkundert/python-slip39/README.txt

   support recovery using hardware wallets; you must output "Paper Wallets" and use them to recover the Cryptocurrency funds.

-  The second "Best Recovery: Using BIP-39" allows us to recover the accounts to /any/ standard BIP-39 hardware wallet!
+  The second "Best Recovery: Using Recovered BIP-39 Mnemonic Phrase" allows us to recover the accounts to /any/ standard BIP-39 hardware wallet!
 However, the SLIP-39 Mnemonics are *not* compatible with standard SLIP-39 wallets like the Trezor "Model T" – you have to use the recovered BIP-39 Mnemonic phrase to recover the hardware wallet.

 3.3.1 Emergency Recovery: Using Recovered Paper Wallets